April 29, 2022

 For the entire experience, get a full-pass ticket.

-Participate in workshops, network with thousands of others TypeScript folks, and more on April 29, 2022.
+Participate in workshops, network with thousands of other TypeScript folks, and more on September 21 & 22, 2023.

 This year we'll cover: